Cyclic sieving phenomena for trees and tree-rooted maps: Tree rotations

-To summarize: for $e<2n$ a positive divisor of $n$, an edge centered tree with $n$ edges can only be invariant by $R^e$ if $e=n$ and $n$ is odd.
-A vertex centered tree with $n$ edges can only be invariant by $R^e$ if $e$ is even.
-Putting together all the above observations proves the proposition. \end{proof}
+To summarise: for a positive divisor~$e$ of~$n$, an edge-centred tree with $n$ edges can only be invariant by $R^e$ if $e=n$ and $n$ is odd.
+A node-centred tree with $n$ edges can only be invariant by $R^e$ if $e$ is even.
+The proposition now follows by putting all the above observations together. \end{proof}

-The following proposition relates trees fixed by a power of $R_l$, $R_i$ or $R_\delta$ to trees fixed by a power of $R$.
+The following proposition relates trees fixed by a power of $R_l$, $R_i$ or $R_\delta$ to trees fixed by a power of~$R$.

-\begin{proposition} Let $\tau$ be a rooted tree with $n$ edges and $k$ leaves, rooted at a leaf, and let $e<k$ be a positive divisor of $k$.
+\begin{proposition} Let $\tau$ be a rooted tree with $n$ edges and $k$ leaves, rooted at a leaf, and let $e$ be a positive divisor of\/~$k$ with $e<k$.
 Write $d:=k/e$.
 Then